You have turned-in this assignment. You can review the lesson and see your previous answers.

 Modernist art and cinema also played a role in the cultural controversy.

-Artists like George Grosz portrayed German citizens as mindless robots blindly following militarism, nationalism, and the Weimar Republic, political forces he saw as responsible for the country's instability.
+Artists like George Grosz portrayed German citizens as mindless robots blindly following militarism, nationalism, and the Weimar Republic.

-Many conservatives saw these betrayals as yet another sign of declining German values.
+" Many conservatives saw these portrayals as yet another sign of declining German values.

 Okay, great.

-The loosening of censorship after 1918 led to a wave of artistic, sexual, and political expression, but a culture war emerged in Weimar, Germany between modernists and conservatives.
+The loosening of censorship after 1918 led to a wave of artistic, sexual, and political expression that a culture war emerged in Weimar, Germany between modernists and conservatives.

-The Bauhaus movement rejected traditional German styles in favour of modernist design, sparking accusations of erasing national identity.
+The Bauhaus movement rejected traditional German styles in favor of modernist design, sparking accusations of erasing national identity.

-Berlin's cabarets and nightlife symbolised freedom and indulgence, but were condemned as degenerate and corrupting foreign influences.
+Berlin's cabarets and nightlife symbolized freedom and indulgence, but were condemned as degenerate and corrupting foreign influences.

 Modernist painters portrayed social inequalities and war trauma.